Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/LiveData.md

   }
 }
 ```

-# HERE
-The implementation of the price listener inthis example include the folowing important methods
+The implementation of the pice listener in this example includes the following methods.
-- The onActive(0 methods is called when the LiveData object has an active  observer.
+- The onActive() method is called when the LiveData object has an active observer.
 This means you need to start observing the stock price updates from this method.

-- The onInactive(0 method is calle dhwen the LiveData object doesn't have any active observers.
-Since no observers are listening, there is o reason to stay connected to the StockManager service
+- The onInactive() method is called when the LiveData objec doesn't have any active observers.
+Since no observers are listening, there is no reason to stay connected to the StockManager service.

-- The setValue(T) method updates teh value of the LiveData instance and notifies any active observers about the change
+- The setValue(T) method updates the value of the LiveData instance and notifies any active observers about the change.

-YOu can use the StockLiveData class as follows
+You can use the Stock LiveData class as follows.
 ```
 public class MyFragment : Fragment() {
   override fun onViewCreated(view:View, savedInstanceState: Bundle?) {